How to Find Your Purpose and Meaning

 Meaning = Existence X Impact

-My CEO title was self-appointed.
-It was bought.
-I picked myself.
-I knew what I wanted to create, I knew what I’ve created for the last decade, and I knew some people who could use my help.
+My CEO title, even my current Digital Director title, was made up before my time.
+But I made it into something when I picked myself.
+I knew what I wanted to create, I knew what I’ve created for the last decade, and I knew I could uhelp.
 It’s the toughest job in the world but I adore it.

-Being a CEO, however, does not give me meaning.
-Being a CEO is not my purpose.
+Being a Digital Director, however, does not give me meaning.
+Being a CEO was not my purpose.
 Getting to educate people through this handy-dandy blog about the stuff that matters, about the stuff that keeps you awake at night—In a good way—Is what my life is about.

 This is why I’m here.